urbit/urbit.org-reloaded/content/grants/2023/gh-concierge.md

 ## Compensation

-1 Star per month for 3 months, at which time the agreement can be renewed.
+2 Stars for 3 months of work, at which time the agreement can be renewed.